mozilla-services/syncstorage-rs/docs/src/payload-offload/overview.md

 - Only the dev environment is built out.
 Stage and prod need the same set of resources plus a dedicated Spanner metadata database.
-- A `batch_bsos` row removal is currently skipped wholesale rather than distinguishing a batch commit handoff from a genuine delete, which leaks the object in the genuine case.
-See STOR-668.
-- Syncserver emits no metrics on the offload path itself.
-Upload and download latency, and the rollback cleanup, are invisible.
 - Change stream storage cost in prod has not been measured.
-See STOR-639.
-- The Dataflow job is launched with `on_delete = "cancel"` for testing.
-  Production wants `"drain"`.